List of A Song of Ice and Fire characters: The Waif

 The Waif is a priestess of the Many-Faced God in the House of Black and White in Braavos.
 The Waif is assigned to teach Arya the tongue of Braavos and then how to detect lies.

 Animals

 Direwolves

 Direwolves are a canine species closely related to wolves but are much larger and stronger.
 Fully grown direwolves are described as being as large as ponies, with longer legs and larger heads.
 They are described to be highly intelligent, even fully capable of understanding human speech.
 Direwolves are thought extinct south of the Wall.
 However, at the start of the series, Robb Stark and Jon Snow discover six orphaned direwolf pups, whom each of the Stark children adopt.
 It is heavily implied that the wolves cause each of their owners to develop skinchanging abilities, provided they survive.
-By A Dance with Dragons, only four of the original six remain: Ghost, Nymeria, Summer and Shaggydog (each owned by Jon, Arya, Bran and Rickon, respectively).
+By A Dance with Dragons, only four of the original six remain: Ghost, Nymeria, Summer and Shaggydog (owned by Jon, Arya, Bran and Rickon, respectively).